lsochanowski/GoHeishaMon/README.md

    drive before the white LED turns on again, as leaving the drive with the config file present will result in it being copied again and triggering another reboot.

+## Board Functionality: Buttons and LEDs

+### Buttons

+- **WPS Button**: This button does not have a specific function and remains inactive.

+- **Reset Button**: Pressing the reset button will restart the GoHeishaMon application.

+- **Check Button**: The check button does not trigger any specific action.

+- **Simultaneous Button Press**: When all buttons are pressed together, the board will switch back to its original firmware.

+### LEDs

+- **Top LED**: This LED, illuminated in green, indicates whether the operating system (OS) is currently running.

+- **Mid LED**: The white light emitted from this LED signifies that the GoHeishaMon application is in operation.

+- **Bottom LED**: When this LED is lit in green, it indicates the data pin's status, which is either low or high, for communication with the main board.

 ## Configuration

 ### SSH Connection